Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Examples

 \subsubsection{Spherical coordinates}

-As a first example, let us look into the Martinez thin-shell in spherical coordinates.
+As a first example, let us look into the Martinez thin-shell in spherical coordinates \cite{Martinez:1989hn,Brady:1991np}.
 This is a solution in general relativity of a thin shell separating an interior Minkowski spacetime from an exterior Schwarzschild spacetime.
-This solution of Einstein's field equations is an example of an LRS-II spacetime, as $\xi=\Omega=0$, and it is static, and thus $\theta=\Sigma=Q=\bar Q=0$.
-Both solutions are vacuum solutions, i.e., $T_{ab}^+=T_{ab}^-=0$ and therefore $\left[\mu\right]_{\pm}=0$, $\left[p\right]_{\pm}=0$ and $\left[\Pi\right]_{\pm}=0$.
+Both solutions are vacuum solutions, i.e., $T_{ab}^+=T_{ab}^-=0$ and therefore $\left[\mu\right]_{\pm}=0$, $\left[p\right]_{\pm}=0$, $\left[\Pi\right]_{\pm}=0$.
 The line elements describing the interior and exterior spacetimes of the Martinez shell are of the forms

 where